 - Brown the ground beef in a large skillet.
 When all the pink has disappeared, add the olive oil.
 Add the onions and saute until translucent.
 Add the garlic and saute until fragrant, about 1 minute.

 - Add the parsley, rice, half the tomato pulp puree, tomato paste, and tomato sauce.
-(The paste is added to deepen the flavor and also to improve the color of the sauce.)
 Season with nutmeg, salt, and pepper.
 Allow the sauce to simmer and reduce a bit so that it is not too runny.
 The uncooked rice will begin to absorb the excess liquid as it cooks.

 Stuffing and Baking the Vegetables

 - Preheat the oven to 350 F.